Ebenezer Learned: Early life and career

-He was the son of Ebenezer and Deborah Haynes Learned, and was born at Oxford, Massachusetts, and lived his entire life in the area.
-On October 5, 1749, he married Jerusha Baker (1732–1799) and they had nine children.
+He was the son of Ebenezer and Deborah Haynes Learned, and was born at Oxford, Massachusetts.
+On October 5, 1749, he married Jerusha Baker.
+They had ten children.
 When his grandfather died in 1750, he inherited 200 acres (0.8 km2) known as Prospect Hill, and built his home there.
+Following Jerusha's death, Learned remarried on May 23, 1800, to Eliphal Putnam of Worcester.

 Learned was an active member of the local militia, and raised and drilled a company at Oxford during the French and Indian War.
 In the summer of 1756 he led his company to Fort Edward at Lake George.
-There is little record of his service, except that he served sporadically from then until 1763.
-He fell ill with smallpox in 1757 and was hospitalized for a month.
+He fell ill with smallpox in 1757, an event that conferred immunity and would be critical to his later Revolutionary War service.

-After that war, he remained at home for several years, farming and operating a tavern at Oxford.
+After that war, he remained at home for several years, farming his land.
 He was prominent in both church and community, and served as a town selectman for 25 of the years between 1758 and 1794.
+He also served as "town moderator, assessor and justice of the peace".

 American Revolution

-He remained active in the militia, and led his own and a neighboring company of minutemen to Boston, where he received the news of the Battle of Lexington on April 19, 1775.
+He remained active in the militia, and led his own and a neighboring company of minutemen to Boston "Two days after the Battle of Lexington and Concord" on April 19, 1775.
 On April 24, the Massachusetts committee of safety named him a colonel and authorized him to organize a regiment that was known as Learned's Regiment.
-His regiment was adopted into the Continental Army in June.
-In 1776 those who re-enlisted were augmented by men from Danielson's Regiment to form the 3rd Continental Regiment.
+His regiment was adopted into the Continental Army in June, and was later designated the 3rd Continental Regiment.

 By the end of the Siege of Boston, General Washington had given Learned command of the important Dorchester Heights position.
+Primary source letters confirm Learned was at "Nuke Hill (Dorchester point)" and in correspondence with Washington regarding the position.
 When the British evacuated Boston on March 17, 1776, Colonel Learned was the first to enter the city.
-He led a battalion of 500 specially selected men, to clean out the traps, abatis, caltrops, and garbage left by the British.
-He and the men were selected because they had all had survived smallpox or had been inoculated.
+He led a battalion of 500 men to secure the city.
+His selection for this duty was a logical military decision, as his 1757 bout with smallpox made him an immune commander for a mission where biological traps were a serious concern.

+Learned resigned in May 1776 due to ill health.
+A 1778 letter and surgeon's certificate later confirmed this "ill health" was a "Breach" (hernia) he "received while he commanded a Regiment... in the year 1775" during the Siege of Boston.
+This debilitating, service-related injury would plague him for the rest of his career.

-Learned resigned in May 1776 due to ill health, but returned to duty on April 2, 1777.
+He returned to duty on April 2, 1777.
 He was named a brigadier general and assigned to the Northern Department.
-In the first phase of the Battle of Saratoga, the Battle of Freeman's Farm, his brigade was not very effective.
-Working forward in the center of the line, they mainly got lost in the woods, and exchanged light fire near the end of the battle.
+In the first phase of the Battle of Saratoga, the Battle of Freeman's Farm, his brigade's performance was ineffective.
+Military histories note that "Learned's reinforcements got lost in the woods and missed most of the battle."